-The public outpouring of support for newly elected President John F. Kennedy in 1960 was only exceeded in scope and magnitude by the manifestations of grief and mourning after his assassination in 1963.
+The public outpouring of support for newly elected President John F. Kennedy in 1960 was exceeded in scope and magnitude only by the manifestations of grief and mourning after his assassination in 1963.
 These responses had an unusually strong visual component: likenesses of the president were framed in shop windows, pinned to living room walls, and plastered in public spaces across the nation.

 Decades after Kennedy’s death, this book observes the public’s reaction to the president’s election and assassination, featuring many photographs published here for the first time.
 In his travels throughout America during this period, Lee Friedlander (b.
 1934) encountered these responses and photographed what he witnessed.
 From Washington, D.C., to Buffalo to Minneapolis to Los Angeles, Friedlander has captured a moment in American history that galvanized the nation and continues to resonate.

 Lee Friedlander is a photographer based in New York State.

 “Of the selection [of books to mark the 50 years since the assassination of JFK], the most handsome is a small volume from the archive of Lee Friedlander, JFK: A Photographic Memoir.”—Lucy Davies, Daily Telegraph

 Sign up for updates on new releases and special offers

 Our website offers shipping to the United States and Canada only.
 For customers in other countries: